 Swiss-Italian mezzo-soprano Eleonora Vacchi was born in Bologna.
-Since 2016, as a soloist at Konzert Theater Bern, she has performed such roles as Rosina/ Il Barbiere di Siviglia, Dorabella/ Cosi fan tutte, Cherubino/ Le nozze di Figaro, Zerlina/ Don Giovanni, 2.Dame/ Die Zauberflöte, Siébel/ Faust, Mercedes/ Carmen, Varvara/ Katia Kabanova, Karolka/ Jenufa, Suzuki/ Madama Butterfly, Miss Pinkerton in Menotti’s The Old Maid and the Thief, Das Stubenmädchen in Boesmans‘ Reigen, Lily Klee in Rasch’s Die Formel.
-This season she will make her role debut as Mélisande/ Pelléas et Mélisande.
-She appeared recently at Theater Basel as Rosina/ Il Barbiere di Siviglia and Cherubino/ Le nozze di Figaro.
+From 2016 until 2022, as a soloist at Konzert Theater Bern, she performed Mélisande Pelléas et Mélisande Rosina Il Barbiere di Siviglia, Dorabella Cosi fan tutte, Cherubino Le nozze di Figaro, Zerlina Don Giovanni, 2.Dame Die Zauberflöte, Siébel Faust, Mercedes Carmen, Varvara Katia Kabanova, Karolka Jenufa, Suzuki Madama Butterfly, Miss Pinkerton in Menotti’s The Old Maid and the Thief, Das Stubenmädchen in Boesmans‘ Reigen, Lily Klee in Rasch’s Die Formel.
+She appeared recently as Cherubino with Luzerner Theater and as Rosina Il Barbiere di Siviglia and Cherubino Le nozze di Figaro at Theater Basel.
 In 2019 she sang the role of Rachel in the world premiere of Giorgio Battistelli’s opera 7 Minuti with Opéra national de Lorraine.
-At Meininger Staatstheater she made her role debut as Orlowsky/ Die Fledermaus.
+At Meininger Staatstheater she made her role debut as Orlowsky Die Fledermaus.